dacodas/web-spherical-harmonics/README.md

 # TODO

+## [DONE] Texture for gridlines

+## Create Makefile and tie things together

+## Separate patch and sphere, no overlapping or z-fighting

+## Be able to rotate double textures instead of reading uint16 textures

 ## [TENTATIVELY DONE] Figure out seam

 After calculating the normals on the fly, this problem appears to have gone away.